Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Case Study: Automata Learning

 The left summand is identical to the membership queries $\MQ$ in normal DFA learning.
 In the equivalence query $\EQ(H,r,q')$, the learner only provides a single successor state $q'$, describing how to proceed if the hypothesis $H$ was wrong:

 Likewise, the generic notion of teacher instantiates to two maps of the form $T\times A^*\to 2\times T$ and $\DFA\times T\to 1 + T$ (\agdarefcustom{Restricted DFA Teacher}{DFA-Restricted-Learning}{DFATeacher}{}).
-We can prove formally that there is no learner capable of learning DFAs in this restricted setting within a polynomial number of queries: \begin{proposition}[\agdaref{DFA-Examples.DFA-Restricted-Bound}{thm-adversarial-teacher}{}] For every input alphabet of size at least 2 and every polynomial $P\colon \N\to \N$, there is a teacher such that for every learner some DFA $(Q,q_0,o,\delta)$ is still possible after $P(|Q|)$ queries by the learner. \end{proposition}
+We can prove formally that there is no learner capable of learning DFAs in this restricted setting within a polynomial number of queries: \begin{proposition}[\agdaref{DFA-Examples.DFA-Restricted-Bound}{thm-adversarial-teacher}{}, also sketched in {\cite[Sec.\ 3.2]{Angluin87ML}}] For every input alphabet $k:=|A|$ of size at least $k\ge 2$ and every polynomial $P\colon \N\to \N$, there is a teacher such that for every learner some DFA $(Q,q_0,o,\delta)$ is still possible after $P(|Q|)$ queries by the learner. \end{proposition} \begin{proof}[Proofsketch] Given a polynomial $P\colon \N\to\N$, we first construct an exponent $n$ such that:

+This $n$ will be used to construct a word $w\in A^n$ in the end for which $L= \set{w}$ will be the witnessing language that the learner has failed to learned within $P(2+n)$ queries.
+Here, the query count passes $2+n$ to $P$ because the language $L=\set{w}$ is accepted by a DFA with $2+n$ states.

+During learning, the adversarial teacher keeps track of a subset of words $T\subseteq A^n$, initially $T=\emptyset$. \begin{enumerate} \item On a membership query for $v\in A^*$, the teacher replies \textqt{no} and sets $T:= T\cup \set{v}$ if $|v| = n$ (otherwise, keep $T$ unchanged). \item On an equivalence query for an automaton $H \in\DFA$, the teacher checks whether there is some word $v\in A^n$ accepted by $H$.
+If so, put $T :=T\cup \set{v}$ (otherwise, keep $T$ unchanged). \end{enumerate} After $P(2+n)$ many queries, there is by $P(2 + n) < k ^ n$ some word

+The language $L=\set{w}$ is consistent with all the previous answers by the teacher and so not learned in-time by the learner. \end{proof}